Menu

 Q. What makes a vacuum “commercial” or “industrial”?

 Because the square footage of most businesses is quite large, commercial vacuums tend to have wider cleaning paths to cover more areas in less time.
-Industrial vacuums don’t have specific metrics, but they generally have the most power and capacity available and can suck up liquids, solids, and dust.
+Industrial vacuums don’t have specific metrics, but they generally have the most power and capacity available and can suck up liquids, solids and dust.

 Q. Is there a difference between HEPA-type and true HEPA filtration?

 A. There is.
 It all comes down to the size of the particles the filter traps.
-HEPA-type filters can handle 99% of particles down to 2.0 microns, which is okay for general household or office dust and dirt.
-True HEPA filters take care of 99.97% of particles down to 0.3 microns — fine enough to trap many of the particles that cause odors and allergies.
+HEPA-type filters can handle 99% of particles down to 2.0 microns, which is fine for general household or office dust and dirt.
+True HEPA filters take care of 99.97% of particles down to 0.3 microns — good enough to trap many of the particles that cause odors and allergies.
 True HEPA filters are the only ones that can be termed “air purifiers.”

 Q. Can I buy extra accessories if what I need doesn't come with the machine?

-A. Yes.
-All kinds of extra brushes and tools are available, and you don't have to buy them from the maker of your machine.
+A. Yes, all kinds of extra brushes and tools are available, and you don't have to buy them from the maker of your machine.
 Just check the fitting diameter before ordering (the most common are 1 1/4, 1 1/2, and 2 inches).
 Although they're not interchangeable, “step-down” converters give you the option of using smaller-diameter accessories on a larger hose.

 Q. Would a wet/dry commercial vacuum cleaner be a sensible option?